The Economy of Presence

 Performance / Clišhé Träsh Warm-up

-By Masimba Hwati & Mihret Kebede
+by Masimba Hwati & Mihret Kebede

 - curated by Negin Rezaie

-Eintritt: Pay as you can!* € 5, € 10 oder € 15
+Admission: Pay as you can!* € 5, € 10 oder € 15

 "The Economy of Presence" explores forms of resistance and irony against stereotypes and clichés.
 Artists Masimba Hwati, Mihret Kebede, Princess Esohe and Whitney Akpetsi create an installation of sound and silence, of language and muteness, and invite the audience to interact with their installation.
 These interactions will be integrated into the poetic soundscape created by the performers.